Failed Hip Replacement Compensation Claims

 Got a Question?

 According to the National Joint Registry, England and Wales has approximately 160,000 persons obtain a hip or knee replacement every year.
 And while the pain of a faulty hip can be excruciating, a failed hip replacement can have more of an impact and have higher risks of damage to the body, in some cases even death has occurred due to poor hip replacement.
-If you or a family member believe that you have received a failed hip replacement surgery, here is what you should know.
+If you or a family member believe that you are eligible for a failed hip replacement surgery claim, here is what you should know.

 When a person has hip replacement surgery, there is an expected amount of time and physical therapy associated with the recovery process.
 The duration is dependent upon many factors such as existing health conditions and age.
 After such a period has passed, if any of the following symptoms occur, you are urged to seek immediate medical attention.
 Symptoms of a failed hip replacement surgery include: